joshuacc/ahkpm.dev/content/en/docs/advanced/files.md

 ---
 title: "ahkpm.json & ahkpm.lock"
+description: "Details about the two files ahkpm uses to keep track of your dependencies"
 lead:
   ahkpm uses two files to keep track of the packages you use, ahkpm.json for specifying your direct dependencies, and ahkpm.lock to ensure that you always